The-Marcy-Lab-School/mod-7-react-api-project/README.md

   - [README](#readme)

 ## Welcome!
-Hello everyone, it's been a whirlwind, but believe it or not you know more than enough to get your React project started!
-You've already built projects just like this one using Vanilla JS, the whole idea behind this one is that you'll see how much faster and farther you can build when you use a tool like React.
+Hello everyone, it's been a whirlwind, but believe it or not, you know more than enough to get your React project started!
+You've already built projects just like this one using Vanilla JS.
+The whole idea behind this one is that you'll see how much faster and farther you can build when you use a tool like React.

+## Learning Objectives

+* Demonstrate your skills learned from Mod 7:
+* Develop teamwork skills, including communication, problem-solving, compromise, and task management
+* Strengthen your Git workflow fundamentals, managing branches, navigating merge conflicts, and maintaining a repository
+* Practice Agile methodologies by managing a scrum board and by performing daily stand-up and stand-down.
+* Deploy a project!
+* Practice your technical communication through a presentation.

 ## Deliverables

-For this project your team will collectively be on the hook for the following:
+For this project, your team will collectively be on the hook for the following:

 * A proposal document
-* A scrum board
+* GitHub Organization (you only need one repo)
+* Scrum Board with Backlog, In Progress, and Done
 * A React app that meets the technical requirements listed below
-* A presentation slideshow + demo recording
+* A presentation slideshow + Walkthrough demo video
 * A reflection on your use of Agile methodologies
+* A deployed project link(optional)

+## Roles

+* Software Engineer
+* Scrum Master
+* Engineering Manager (instructor)

 ## App Overview
 Your app will have to use a third party API to fetch data, but instead of only 2 fetches, you'll have to make 3!
 And unlike your previous projects that all took place using a single page, this time you're going to use client side routing to create multiple "pages"!
 And while it does not need to be everywhere, you must use context at least *once* in your app.

-There are of course more specifics below in the check list, but at its heart, all we're asking for is an app that:
+There are, of course more specifics below in the checklist, but at its heart, all we're asking for is an app that:
-* makes 3 fetches ✅
+* makes three fetches ✅
 * is made with React ✅
-* uses client side routing ✅
+* uses client-side routing ✅
 * implements context ✅

 ### APIs and Keys

-You are free to use any API that you choose however there are a few things we will require
+You are free to use any API that you choose; there are a few things we will require

 * It must be free.
 * APIs that do not require an API key are preferred as these can be deployed.
 * It can require an API key but you MUST NOT push it to your repo.
 Use `.gitignore` to hide your API key.
 If you go this route, include instructions for how your application uses the API key and what another developer can do to get their own (check out the [Giphy API homework](https://github.com/The-Marcy-Lab-School/7-0-2-assignment-key?tab=readme-ov-file#hiding-your-api-key-from-github) for an example of these instructions)